 All J.D. candidates must complete—under close faculty supervision—a major, written product that shows evidence of original scholarship based on individual research.
 Students often satisfy this requirement in a seminar course.

-However, the requirement may also be met through the completion of an approved advanced course, an independent research-advanced writing requirement course, an approved master’s thesis or doctoral dissertation certified by a College of Law faculty member or through a note accepted for publication in a co-curricular law school journal as certified by the faculty adviser for the journal.
+However, the requirement may also be met through the completion of an approved advanced course, an independent research-advanced writing requirement course, an approved master’s thesis or doctoral dissertation certified by a College of Law faculty member or a note for any of the J.D. student journals, whether or not selected for publication, that has been written under the supervision of a faculty member, who must provide individual assessment of each draft.
 If fulfilled in an advanced course, the required writing may take the form of one or a number of finished written products that together demonstrate these qualities.
 The general standard for fulfillment of the advanced writing requirement is one or more papers that are cumulatively at least 25 pages of double-spaced, 12-point text or the equivalent.

 Seminars (LAW 6936) provide students the opportunity for study and research under close supervision of a faculty member.
 Enrollment is usually limited to 15.
 Generally, students produce a “senior paper” to satisfy the advanced writing requirement.